Step-by-Step ETC Guide for MIRI and NIRCam Coronagraphy of HR8799 b

 The following set-up is defined for all of the MIRI coronagraphic imaging calculations:

-• Under the Strategy tab, Extraction sub-tab, we set the SNR source to be "3: planet b"; the Aperture radius equal to "0.3" arcseconds, and Sky annulusInner radius equal to "0.45" arcseconds and Sky annulus Outer Radius equal to "0.7arcseconds.
+• Under the Strategy tab, Extraction sub-tab, set the SNR source to be "3: planet b"; the Aperture radius equal to "0.3" arcseconds, and Sky annulusInner radius equal to "0.45" arcseconds and Sky annulus Outer Radius equal to "0.7arcseconds.

 Adjust exposure time to achieve desired SNR